jecki/ts2python/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+The complete source-code of ts2python can be downloaded from the [its git-repository](https://github.com/jecki/ts2python).

 ## Purpose